 What makes this policy stand out?

 There will be a few special benefits when you compliment this product with the Early Crisis Protector.
-You will receive cover for diabetic complications relating to type 2 diabetic surgery for retinopathy, amputation and severe nepropathy resulting in kidney failure.
-Together, the Prudiential Crisis Defender and Early Crisis Protector will make sure that you have financial support when you are diagnosed for any one of 82 medical conditions.
+You will receive cover for diabetic complications relating to type 2 diabetic surgery for retinopathy, amputation and severe nephropathy resulting in kidney failure.
+Together, the Prudential Crisis Defender and Early Crisis Protector will make sure that you have financial support when you are diagnosed for any one of 82 medical conditions.

 How much of my sum assured can I receive when I make a claim?

 For the little ones aged 1, 2, 3, 4 and 5 years old, the proportion of the Crisis Defender sum assured amount payable is 20%, 40%, 60%, 80%, and 100% when you are diagnosed with a critical illness.
 That means for someone above 5 years old, you can potentially receive 100% of your basic sum assured, subject to the severity of the illness.

 What are the main features of Prudential's Crisis Defender?